katdeegan/behavioral-design-patterns-java/README.md

 10. Template Method
 11. Visitor'

-Simple example implementations for each of these patterns is located in the [`behavioralDesignPatterns/`](src/main/java/behavioralDesignPatterns) directory.
+Simple example implementations for each of these patterns is located in the [`behavioralDesignPatterns`](src/main/java/behavioralDesignPatterns) directory.

-Specific demos can be run in IntelliJ via the `<PatternName>Demo.java` file in each pattern's directory.
-All pattern demos can be run at once via the test file: `RunAllDemos.java`(src/test/java/behavioralDesignPatterns/RunAllDemos.java).

 ## Pattern Comparison